Julian Fellowes: Parliament

-On 13 January 2011, Fellowes was elevated to the peerage, being created Baron Fellowes of West Stafford, of West Stafford in the County of Dorset, and on the same day was introduced in the House of Lords, where he sits on the Conservative benches.
+On 13 January 2011, Fellowes was elevated to the peerage, being created Baron Fellowes of West Stafford, of West Stafford in the County of Dorset, and on the same day was introduced in the House of Lords, where he sat on the Conservative benches.
+He retired from the House of Lords on 28 April 2026.

 Charity and activism

 Fellowes is involved in volunteer work.
 He is Chairman of the RNIB appeal for Talking Books.
-He is a vice-president of the Weldmar Hospicecare Trust and Patron of a number of charities: the southwest branch of Age UK, Changing Faces, Living Paintings, the Rainbow Trust Children's Charity, Breast Cancer Haven and the Nursing Memorial Appeal.
+He is a vice-president of the Weldmar Hospicecare Trust and Patron of the Museum of Richmond, the southwest branch of Age UK, Changing Faces, Living Paintings, the Rainbow Trust Children's Charity, Breast Cancer Haven and the Nursing Memorial Appeal.
 He also supports other causes, including charities concerned with the care of those suffering from Alzheimer's disease.
 He recently opened the Dorset office of the southwest adoption charity, Families for Children.
 On 19 May 2022, Fellowes was awarded The Saint Nicholas Society of the City of New York, Washington Irving Medal for Literary Excellence.
 Prior Award winners include author Tom Wolfe, Louis Auchincloss, and David McCullough.
 Author Washington Irving founded the Society in 1835.
 Fellowes sits on the Appeal Council for the National Memorial Arboretum and is a Patron of Moviola, an initiative aimed at facilitating rural cinema screenings in the West Country.
 He also sits on the Arts and Media Honours Committee.

 Fellowes supported Brexit in the 2016 EU referendum.